On Accuracy and Coherence with Infinite Opinion Sets: The Countably Infinite Case: The Sufficiency of Coherence

 \subsection{Compactification of an Opinion Space}

 In this section, we introduce the compactification construction of what we call an \textit{opinion space}.
-The construction will be relevant to transferring dominance results for countably coherent credence functions to merely coherent credence functions. \begin{definition} An \textit{opinion space} is a pair $(W,\mathcal{F})$, where $W$ is a nonempty set and $\mathcal{F}\subseteq \mathcal{P}(W)$. \end{definition} From here on out we will speak in terms of opinion spaces as opposed to opinion sets in order to keep track of the underlying set of worlds.
+The construction will be relevant to transferring dominance results for countably coherent credence functions to merely coherent credence functions, the reason being that merely coherent credence functions become countably coherent if the underlying set of worlds is ``compactified''. \begin{definition} An \textit{opinion space} is a pair $(W,\mathcal{F})$, where $W$ is a nonempty set and $\mathcal{F}\subseteq \mathcal{P}(W)$. \end{definition} From here on out we will speak in terms of opinion spaces as opposed to opinion sets in order to keep track of the underlying set of worlds.
+We continue to assume that $\mathcal{F}$ is countably infinite.